How to Set up a Zendesk Azure DevOps Integration: The Complete 2024 Guide

 Enter the work item key and click “Exalate”.

-It takes a while for the work item to be synced.
+It takes a while for the work item to sync.
 Once done, you will see the status of your synchronization as “synchronized”.

 For the basic mode, you can continue to sync tickets or work items as shown above, or you can create triggers to enable automatic synchronization or even sync tickets/ work items in bulk.